ravenscroftj/joplin-hypothesis/README.md

 2. Select `Hypothes.is` in the options sidebar.
 3. Enter your Hypothesis Username and the name of the Notebook to import your annotations into.
 4. Customise the feed poll frequency if desired.

+## Usage

+Once configured the plugin will poll hypothes.is every few minutes (15 by default but configurable in the options menu) and check for new annotations.

+## Current Limitations

+I've tried to pre-emptively note down some existing problems in [issues](https://github.com/ravenscroftj/joplin-hypothesis/issues).
+Some of the more prominent/annoying issues you might encounter are:

+ - One note is created per annotation - therefore if you annotate the same document multiple times you will still end up with multiple notes.
+ - The plugin checks the note's `source_url` field (as set by the web clipper when you grab a copy of a page) to determine whether or not it needs to grab an annotation.
+That means that if you delete an existing annotation it will be recreated.

 ## Support